davidjbeveridge/mia_portfolio/data/artifacts/s5_occt660_obt.markdown

 ---
 title: "Semester 5 - OCCT 660: Occupation-based Treatment"
 summary: >
-  During Level II fieldwork I used an occupation-based treatment with a client.
+  During Level II Fieldwork I used an occupation-based treatment with a client.
 image: caterpillar_craft.jpg
 caption: >
   Image retrieved from [http://apumpkinandaprincess.com/2013/09/hungry-caterpillar-activities-100-book-bundle-giveaway.html](http://apumpkinandaprincess.com/2013/09/hungry-caterpillar-activities-100-book-bundle-giveaway.html)
 ---

-During Level II fieldwork, I worked with a child who had a hemiplegia on his left side affected.
+During Level II Fieldwork, I worked with a child who had a hemiplegia on his left side affected.
 His goal was to use scissors to cut along curved lines with the paper stabilized.
 I chose a balloon toss activity to help work on bilateral use of both hands as a preparatory activity.
 I also used the game “Red Light,